 We are pursuing creative approaches to co-curricular activities, to foster learning and growth that comes from experiencing groups while following physical distancing guidelines.

-Find answers to questions the Northland community is asking about related to learning and teaching during the fall 2020 semester.
+Find answers to questions the Northland community is asking about related to COVID.

 Effective Monday, August 17, all students, employees, and visitors coming to campus will be required to complete a COVID-19 self-screening form.
 The screening can be done using a QR Code posted at one of our main entrances, and a smartphone.